jaden/passgen/README.md

 ![](password-generator.png)

-A simple, static password generator that uses `window.crypto.getRandomValues()` for cryptographically secure pseudo random numbers.
+A simple, static password generator that uses `crypto.getRandomValues()` for cryptographically secure pseudo random numbers.

 It can be run locally by opening `index.html` in your web browser.
 All assets are included in the repository so no network connection is required.